 This course introduces the student to the basic principles and concepts involved in palliative and end of life care.
 The role of the nurse is explored with emphasis on holistic care.
 The student will be prepared to provide symptom management and pain control to the patient.
 Students will address ethical issues surrounding end of life care and various cultural issues of a diverse population.
 Students will gain knowledge, skills, values, meanings and experiences related to the chronically ill or dying patient.
-Prerequisites: All N 200-level clinical nursing courses or permission of instructor.
-Three credits.
+Prerequisites: N214.
+Three credits